Bobby Charlton: Management career and directorships

 Charlton became the manager of Preston North End in 1973, signing his former United and England teammate Nobby Stiles as player-coach.
 His first season ended in relegation, and although he began playing again, he left Preston early in the 1975–76 season after a disagreement with the board over the transfer of John Bird to Newcastle United.
 He was appointed a CBE that year and began a casual association with BBC for punditry on matches, which continued for many years.
 In early 1976, he scored once in three league appearances for Waterford United.
 He also made a handful of appearances for Australian clubs Newcastle KB United, Perth Azzurri and Blacktown City.

 Charlton joined Wigan Athletic as a director, and was briefly caretaker manager there in 1983.
 He then spent some time playing in South Africa.
 He also built up several businesses in areas such as travel, jewellery and hampers, and ran soccer schools in the UK, the US, Canada, Australia and China.
 In 1984, he was invited to become member of the board of directors at Manchester United, partly because of his football knowledge and partly because it was felt that the club needed a "name" on the board after the resignation of Sir Matt Busby.
-He remained a director of Manchester United into the late 2010s, and his continued presence was a factor in placating many fans opposed to the club's takeover by Malcolm Glazer.
+In June 2005, when the American Glazer family bought Manchester United amidst fan opposition, Charlton apologised to the new owners: "I tried to explain they couldn't ignore the fans, who are so emotionally involved in the club, but who sometimes do go a bit too far."